Treat High Blood Pressure’s Root Causes

 That’s just the tip of the iceberg with BPA, but it’s a very important tip.

 The modern world is constantly vying for your attention from eighteen different places.
-Since the Great Recession, most of my patients tell me how worried they are about their jobs, their finances.
+Since the Great Recession, more people are worried about their jobs, their finances.

 All this pressure creates stress.
 Stress creates cortisol.